Listen to What is Charlotte Mason Motherhood? here:

-Have you heard of the term ‘Mother Culture’?
-If you’re wondering what the Mother Culture definition is and you are teaching your children at home, STOP what you are doing right now and continue reading.
+Have you heard of the term ‘mother culture’ while perusing your favorite Facebook group?
+If you’re wondering what the mother culture definition is and where it came from and you are teaching your children at home, STOP what you are doing right now and continue reading.
 It’s critical to your well-being and future!
 It may even prevent homeschool burnout and depression!

 Now that I have your attention, let’s get to its definition.

-‘Mother Culture’ is a term coined by Charlotte Mason quoted in a parent’s magazine Parent’s Review (Volume 3) during the early 1890’s.
+‘Mother culture’ is a term coined by an author simply known as A. in an article edited by Charlotte Mason in a parent’s magazine Parent’s Review (Volume 3) during the early 1890’s.
 The word ‘culture’ is defined as ‘manifestations of human intellectual achievement’.

 This may cause you to pause, but bear with me for a moment.